AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/free-tier-staging/create-simple-scenario-misc-module.md

 Before you activate your scenario, it's important to test it by running it at least once and viewing the results.
 This helps you understand how data flows through the scenario and find any errors.

-For this scenario, a successful test would result in locating the task and converting it to a project.
+For this scenario, a successful test would result in locating the issue and converting it to a project.

 1. Click **[!UICONTROL Run once]** in the lower-left corner of the scenario editor.
-1. After the scenario finishes running, click the bubble above the first module to can view information about the bundle of data that the module processed, including data pulled from the task that the module returned.
+1. After the scenario finishes running, click the bubble above the first module to can view information about the bundle of data that the module processed, including data pulled from the issue that the module returned.

-1. Click the execution inspector bubble above the second module to see the input (the task) and the output (the converted project).
+1. Click the execution inspector bubble above the second module to see the input (the issue) and the output (the converted project).

    For more information about the data in the inspection bubbles, see: